Oracle AND Operator

 Oracle AND combines three expressions example

-In this example, we used the EXTRACT() function to get the YEAR field from the order date and compare it with 2017.
+In this example, we use the EXTRACT() function to get the YEAR field from the order date and compare it with 2017.

-C) Oracle AND to combine with OR operator example
+Using AND operator with the OR operator example #

 For example, the following query finds an order placed by customer id 44 and has the status canceled or pending.